Fresh oregano

 Add sausage mixture to sauce and simmer, uncovered, 5 minutes.

-In a small bowl soak porcini mushrooms in the hot water 30 minutes and drain liquid through a sieve lined with a rinsed and squeezed paper towel into a measuring cup. reserve 1/2 cup soaking liquid and chop porcini fine.
+In a small bowl soak porcini mushrooms in hot water 30 minutes and drain liquid through a sieve lined with a rinsed and squeezed paper towel into a measuring cup.

 Add milk and reserved soaking liquid in a stream, whisking, and bring to a boil, whisking.

-Stir in porcini mushrooms, nutmeg, and salt and pepper to taste and simmer over low heat, whisking occasionally, until thickened, about 5 minutes.
+Stir in porcini mushrooms, nutmeg, and salt and pepper to taste and simmer over low heat, whisking occasionally, until thickens, about 5 minutes.

 Bake lasagne in middle of oven 35 to 40 minutes, or until golden, and let stand 10 minutes before serving.
 Serves 6 to 8.